ovh/docs/pages/web/hosting/cms_manual_installation_drupal/guide.en-gb.md

 Select the site language and click `Save and Continue`{.action}.

-#### 2.2 - Choose installation type
+#### 2.2 Choose installation type

 Drupal offers several levels of installation:

-- a standard version (recommended),
+- Standard version (recommended)
-- a minimum version
+- Minimum version
-- a presentation version
+- Presentation version

 ![Drupal installation step 2](images/Drupal-install-profil-2.png){.thumbnail}

-We recommend that you perform a **Standard** installation.
+We recommend choosing the **Standard** installation.
 Then click `Save and continue`{.action}.

-### 2.3 - Link your Drupal and your database
+### 2.3 Link your Drupal to your database

 Enter the information requested for the database:

 ![Drupal installation step 3](images/Drupal-install-db-config-3.png){.thumbnail}

-Having your database login details ready (if necessary, see **Step 1.4** in the [manual installation of a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/) tutorial).
+Have your database login details ready (if necessary, see **Step 1.4** in the [manual installation of a CMS tutorial](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/)).

-- *Database type*: select your database type from the choices available.
+- *Database type*: Select your database type from the choices available.

-- *Database name*: this name was defined when the database was created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+- *Database name*: This name was defined when the database was created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).

-- *Database username*: It is identical to the database name if you are using a database included with your web hosting plan.For databases created on Web Cloud Databases, please refer to the information in **Step 1.4** in the [manual installation of a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/) tutorial.
+- *Database username*: It is identical to the database name if you are using a database included with your web hosting plan.
+For databases created on Web Cloud Databases, please refer to the information in **Step 1.4** in the [manual installation of a CMS tutorial](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/).

 - *Database password*: You defined it yourself when you created your database.
 You may have modified it in the meantime.